paoloCammardella/Hive_Mind_backend/readme.md

 <h3 align="center">Hive Mind</h3>

   <p align="center">
     Hive mind is a social media where you can feel free to share your idea and let other people vote for it.
-Will people agree with it or will they totaly disagree?
+Will people agree with it or will they totally disagree?
     <br />
     <a href="https://github.com/paoloCammardella/Hive_Mind_backend.git"><strong>Explore the docs »</strong></a>
     <br />